Devki Leasing & Finance Ltd.

 |NSE: N.A.||ISIN Code: INE510B01018|

-Company is engaged in NBFC activities only and during the year there was no change in business activity of the company.
+During the year there was no change in business activity of the company.

-During the Financial Year 2015-16 there was no change in capital structure of thecompany.
+During the Financial Year 2020-21 there was no change in capital structure of thecompany.
 The issued & subscribed equity capital was Rs.
 350.96 Lacs and paid up equitycapital was Rs.
-345.18 Lacs as on March 31 2016.
+345.18 Lacs as on 31st March 2021.
 During the year under review thecompany has not issued shares with differential voting rights nor has granted any stockoption or sweat equity shares.
 As on 31st March 2021 none of the Directors of the companyhold instruments convertible into equity shares of the Company.

-There was no such case of revision in financial statement during the year.
+There was no case of revision in financial statement during the year.

-Your directors do not recommend any dividend due to losses in current financial year.
+Your Directors do not recommend any dividend for the financial year 2020-21.

 5. MATERIAL CHANGES AND COMMITMENTS AFTER THE END OF FINANCIAL YEAR